LucasDelfino92/morrowindsharp/wjsetup.md

 # CHANGELOG

+> ⚠️ It is recommended that you use the Wabbajack only on your first install of the game, and to manually update your setup by downloading the linked mods instead of reinstalling the provided Wabbajack every single time.
+Else you risk losing your custom mods and savegames.

 03-15-2022
 - 1.3.7.
 - Updated [**MWSE Config**](https://github.com/Sigourn/morrowind-sharp/blob/master/MWSE%20Config.7z) with **MWSE** (letterboxed cutscenes) and **Clocks** (24-hour clock) configs, and new **Weather Adjuster** settings for more visible skies.
 The option used is **00 All in One**.
 - Updated [**OAAB Weapons Integrated**](https://www.nexusmods.com/morrowind/mods/50307).
 - Updated [**BTBGI (Necro Edit) Tweaked Patches**](https://www.nexusmods.com/morrowind/mods/50308).
 - Added [**Unofficial Morrowind Official Plugins Patched**](https://www.nexusmods.com/morrowind/mods/43931).
-Omitted the LeFemm Armor, Entertainers, and Siege at Firemoth plugins.
-The Adamantium Armor and and Area Effect Arrows use alternative versions by Necrolesian.
-The Master Index individual file is no longer needed.
+Omitted the Adamantium Armor, Area Effect Arrows, LeFemm Armor, Entertainers, and Siege at Firemoth plugins.
 - Added [**Adamantium Armor Integrated**](https://www.nexusmods.com/morrowind/mods/47731).

 03-14-2022